CyberDay1/TheExpanseV2/docs/rules_for_ai.md

 When configuring Codex/Zencoder for this repo, use the following short summary:

-> “This project is a NeoForge Minecraft 1.21.1–1.21.10 mod called VerticalExpansion.
+> "This project is a NeoForge Minecraft 1.21.1–1.21.10 mod called VerticalExpansion.
 > Follow docs in the `docs/` folder (architecture, terrain_design, vertical_sections, multiversion_support).
 > Use the PlatformHooks abstraction for all version-specific logic.
 > Implement terrain using WorldTerrainProfile + TerrainHeightFunction as defined in terrain_design.md.